Oblivios/CryptPy/README.md

 To run CryptPy, open your CMD the same way as above and type "Crypt.py", then press enter:

+If you don't understand how to do this, you can also double click on "Crypt.py" to run it, but it won't work on some PC's.

 <img src="https://gyazo.com/4de4b644cc1a21397f242a589365b6bd.gif">

 If everything's good and installed, running CryptPy should look like that: